Graphon Quantum Filtering Systems: Preliminaries

 \section{Preliminaries}

-\subsection{Quantum Filtering}
+\subsection{Quantum filtering}

+The theory of quantum filtering, with its fundamental principle of non-demolition measurement, was pioneered by Belavkin \cite{belavkin83theory,belavkin87non,belavkin92quantum}.
+It provides a rigorous framework for the real-time observation and control of quantum dynamical systems without destroying their state.
+For a comprehensive introduction to the theory, we refer the reader to \cite{boutenhandel07,boutenhandel09,gough18introduction}.

-As stated in Section~\ref{sec:intro}, the framework for continuous observation of a quantum system is provided by quantum filtering theory and its fundamental principle of non-demolition measurement, pioneered by Belavkin in \cite{belavkin83theory,belavkin87non,belavkin92quantum}.
-This leads to a diffusive stochastic evolution of quantum state in the space of density operators { } where $(W_t)_{t \geq 0}$ is a standard Wiener process, $\tilde{H} = \tilde{H}^{\dagger} \in \mathcal{B}(\mathbb{H})$ is the Hamiltonian of the system, $L \in \mathcal{B}(\mathbb{H})$ is the measurement operator.
+In the case of homodyne measurement, the evolution of the state is described by a diffusive stochastic differential equation, known as the Belavkin equation: {{ } } where $(W_t)_{t \geq 0}$ is a standard Wiener process on a probability space $(\Omega,\mathcal{F},\mathbb{P})$.
+Here $\tilde{H}=\tilde{H}^{\dagger}\in\mathcal{B}(\mathbb{H})$ is the Hamiltonian of the system, $L\in\mathcal{B}(\mathbb{H})$ is the measurement operator.
 The scalar $\eta \in (0,1]$ denotes the measurement efficiency.
-The corresponding measurement records associated with the operator $L$ is given by { } In the filtering approach the process $(\rho_{t})_{t \geq 0}$ is our best estimation of the system’s quantum state given the measurements records $(Y_s)_{0 \leq s\leq t}$.
+The process $(\rho_t)_{t \geq 0}$ takes values in the space of density operators $\mathcal{S}(\mathbb{H})$.
+The corresponding measurement record associated with $L$ is given by {{ } } In the filtering approach, the process $(\rho_{t})_{t \geq 0}$ represents the best estimate of the system’s quantum state given the measurement record $(Y_s)_{0 \leq s \leq t}$. \begin{remark}The Belavkin equation can also be formulated in a more general setting involving the simultaneous continuous observation of several physical observables, corresponding to a family of measurement operators $(L_{1},\dots,L_{M})$ and an $M$-dimensional Wiener process ${W}=(W^{1},\dots,W^{M})$.
+In this case, the equation takes the form {{ } } \end{remark}

+The main interest of these models lies in the fact that they allow for the incorporation of quantum feedback control (Markovian feedback in the terminology of mean-field games).
+Indeed, as in stochastic control with partial information, the separation theorem \cite{bensoussan92stochastic} makes it possible to decouple the state estimation problem from the optimal control problem.
+The theory of quantum filtering then reduces the analysis to the controlled version of \eqref{belavkinhomodyne}, where the Hamiltonian part is modified by introducing a real control parameter $\alpha$ in the set of admissible controls $\mathcal{U}$; so that the equation becomes (see, e.g., \cite{handel05,doherty00quantum}): {{ } } where $\hat{H} = \hat{H}^{\dagger} \in \mathcal{B}(\mathbb{H})$ is the control Hamiltonian.

+We can now formulate the optimal control problem given $\alpha$ by fixing an objective function {{ } } where $C$ and $F$, representing respectively the running and terminal costs, are assumed to be bounded and differentiable.
+The objective is to find $\alpha^{\star}$ that minimizes $\mathcal{J}$.
+The associated Hamilton--Jacobi--Bellman equation has been studied in \cite{gough05hamilton,belavkin09qdpp,belavkin09cybernetics}.

-The following proposition deal with important remark of wave-function representation of the state dynamics when purity is conserved.
+The following proposition addresses an important point concerning the wave-function representation of the state dynamics.